Gospel

 idealism collide in this powerful narrative set in the small southern town of Julia as preparations are

-fortieth anniversary of the assassination of
+made to memorialize the fortieth anniversary of the assassination of

 civil rights activist Paul Malcolm.
 Paul's son John, played with quiet